rivtlib-dev/rivtlib.github.io/docs/index.md

 ## Introduction

-Open source software tools applied to general engineering calculations will increase sharing, reuse and productivity.
+Open source software tools, when used for general engineering calculations, will increase sharing and improve productivity.

 Many engineering technologies change slowly.
 Design procedures become fixed by legal codes and standards for years at time.
-Good engineering design work understands the established technologies and fits them together to meet specific project requirements.
+Good engineering design work is based on skillful use of established technologies that are fit together to meet specific project requirements.

-Calculations work out and convey the logic behind the fitting.
-If they are easy to share and edit, then prior similar designs become efficient starting points for a new design.
-The initial compendium can be developed into a final design more efficiently then starting from scratch.
+Useful calculations derive and convey the reasoning behind the fitting.
+If they are easy to share and edit, then prior similar designs become efficient starting points for new designs.
+An initial compendium from existing designs can be developed into a final design more efficiently then starting from scratch.
 This depends on a calculation tool adapted to exchange and integration.

 Many high-quality calculation programs are in widespread use.
 Unfortunately they include barriers to widespread calculation sharing (see table).
 Most of